MCMC Methods for Functions: Modifying Old Algorithms to Make Them Faster: Computational Illustrations

 \subsection{Density Estimation}

-Section \ref{sec:idea} shows an example which illustrates the advantage of using the function-space algorithms highlighted in this paper, in comparison with standard techniques; there we compared pCN with a standard random walk.
+Section~\ref{sseckey} shows an example which illustrates the advantage of using the function-space algorithms highlighted in this paper in comparison with standard techniques; there we compared pCN with a standard random walk.
 The first goal of the experiments in this subsection is to further illustrate the advantage of the function-space algorithms over standard algorithms.
-Specifically we compare the Metropolis-within-Gibbs method from subsection \ref{ssec:block}, based on the partition $I_j=\{j\}$ and labelled MwG here, with the pCN sampler from subsection \ref{ssec:propos}.
-The second goal is to study the effect of prior modeling on algorithmic performance; to do this we study a third algorithm, RTM-pCN, based on sampling the randomly truncated Gaussian prior \eqref{eq:KL3} using the Gibbs method from subsection \ref{ssec:trunc}, with the pCN sampler for the coefficient update.
+Specifically, we compare the Metropolis-within-Gibbs method from Section~\ref{ssecblock}, based on the partition $I_j=\{j\}$ and labelled MwG here, with the pCN sampler from Section~\ref{ssecpropos}.
+The second goal is to study the effect of prior modelling on algorithmic performance; to do this, we study a third algorithm, RTM-pCN, based on sampling the randomly truncated Gaussian prior (\ref{eqKL3}) using the Gibbs method from Section~\ref{ssectrunc}, with the pCN sampler for the coefficient update.